MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

 > [!IMPORTANT]
 > This is a preview feature.
->

 ## Prerequisites

 - Power platform administrator or Dynamics 365 administrator role to manage environments on the Power Platform admin center.
 - Azure CLI is required on your local machine.
 [Download and install](https://aka.ms/InstallAzureCliWindows)
-- You need these two PowerShell modules:
+- You need these two PowerShell modules.
+If you don't have them, open PowerShell and run these commands:
-  - The Azure Az PowerShell module: `Install-Module -Name Az`
+  - Azure Az PowerShell module: `Install-Module -Name Az`
-  - The Power Platform admin PowerShell module: `Install-Module -Name Microsoft.PowerApps.Administration.PowerShell`
+  - Power Platform admin PowerShell module: `Install-Module -Name Microsoft.PowerApps.Administration.PowerShell`
 - Go to this [compressed folder file on GitHub](https://github.com/Mattp123/PowerApps-Samples/blob/patch-1/powershell/managed-identities/Common.zip).
 Then select **Download** to download it.
 Extract the compressed folder file to a computer in a location where you can run PowerShell commands. **All files and folders extracted from a compressed folder should be preserved in their original location.**
 - We recommend that you create a new storage container under the same Azure resource group to onboard this feature.

 ## Create enterprise policy

-1. Open Azure CLI with run as administrator and sign into your Azure subscription use the command: `az login`  More information: [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli)
+1. Open Azure CLI with run as administrator and sign into your Azure subscription using the command: `az login`  More information: [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli)
 1. (Optional) if you have multiple Azure subscriptions, make sure to run `Update-AzConfig -DefaultSubscriptionForLogin { Azure subscription id }` to update your default subscription.
 1. Expand the compressed folder you downloaded as part of the [prerequisites](#prerequisites) for this feature to a location where you can run PowerShell.
 1. To enable the enterprise policy for the selected Azure subscription, run the PowerShell script **./SetupSubscriptionForPowerPlatform.ps1**.